Codesai/website/_posts/2017-08-20-cop-builders-and-fluid-interfaces.md

 This is [Mockito](http://site.mockito.org/)'s way of defining a stub.
 It's another example of using a *fluent interface* which again produces highly expressive code and avoids CoP.

 ### Summary.
 We started seeing how, in languages that don't allow *named parameters*, we can remove CoP by applying the *Introduce Parameter Object* refactoring and how the resulting code was much less expressive than the one using the *Introducing Named Parameters* refactoring.
-Then we saw how we can leverage *fluent interfaces* to remove CoP while writing high expressive code, mention internal DSLs and show you how this technique is more common that one can think at first but examining a small piece of code.
+Then we saw how we can leverage *fluent interfaces* to remove CoP while writing high expressive code, mentioned internal DSLs and showed you how this technique is more common that one can think at first by examining a small piece of code.

 ### References.